tomcam/vuepress.github.io/tutorial/tutorial1.md

 ![Screen shot of minimal "lunch.md" page](../assets/img/config-title-lunch.png)

-Note how the VuePress default them has built links to the dinner menu and the home page.
+Note how the VuePress default theme has built links to the dinner menu and the home page.

 * Choose the `Dinner menu` item.